 Like Asheville, Hendersonville is an amazing city to visit, and we love it.
 In fact, we even looked at houses around here.
 Of course, Asheville won out, but before moving to Asheville, we stayed in and around Hendersonville because we loved the vibe, brewery, and restaurants that much.

 Once you are done visiting the apple orchards in Hendersonville, NC here’s what we recommend doing:

-We love wine tasting, and Hendersonville and it’s surrounding areas have a ton of wineries, including:
+We love wine tasting.
+You can read all about our favorite Asheville wineries here.
+Hendersonville and the surrounding areas have a ton of wineries, including: